Marcus Godinho: HFX Wanderers

+Wanderers in the Canadian Premier League.

+Sporting JAX

+In July 2026, he joined Sporting JAX in the USL Championship, in a player swap with Adonijah Reid moving to HFX Wanderers.

 International career

 Youth

 Godinho was born in Canada to Portuguese parents.
 He has represented Canada at the under-18 and under-20 levels.
 In August 2016, Godinho was called up to the U-20 team for a pair of friendlies against Costa Rica.
 Godinho was named to the Canadian U-23 provisional roster for the 2020 CONCACAF Men's Olympic Qualifying Championship on February 26, 2020.
 He was named to the final squad ahead of the rescheduled tournament on March 10, 2021.

 Senior

 Godinho received his first call up to the Canadian senior team on March 12, 2018 for a friendly against New Zealand He made his debut in that match, a 1–0 victory for Canada.
 In May 2019, Godinho was named to the final 23-man squad for the 2019 CONCACAF Gold Cup.